aantipov/moiva/README.md

 It's relatively easy to add support, for example, for [Maven](https://mvnrepository.com/) (Java projects), [Packagist](https://packagist.org/) (PHP) and [PIP](https://pypi.org/) (Python).

-The Library concept can be simplistically described as a combinations of two interfaces:
+The Library concept can be simplistically described as a combination of two interfaces:

 ```ts
 interface LibraryNpm {